Dymantic/laravel-instagram-feed/README.md

 ```
 [
+    'type' => 'image' // can be either image or video
-    'low' => 'url for low resolution image',
+    'low' => 'url for low resolution image or low bandwidth video',
-    'thumb' => 'url for thumbnail image',
+    'thumb' => 'url for thumbnail image or low resolution video',
-    'standard' => 'url for standard resolution of image',
+    'standard' => 'url for standard resolution of image or video',
     'likes' => 'The number of likes as integer',
-    'caption' => 'The caption text of the Instagram post'
 ]
 ```